bayleighwalker/regex-tutorial/README.md

 As defined in previous sections above, the first group ([a-z0-9_\.-]+) consists of the characters before the @ sign in an email address (coder123, firstname.lastname, etc).
 The second group ([\da-z\.-]+) consists of the characters just after the @ sign in an email address (gmail, hotmail, etc).
 The third group ([a-z\.]{2,6}) consists of the domain after the dot . at the end of the email address (com, net, co.jp, etc).

-Bracket Expressions
-Please refer to OR Operator above.

 Greedy Match
 A Greedy Match is created when a regex includes a + as we can see twice in our regex below: